oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

        # (http->django views is added by default)
    })

 Yep, that's basically an empty ``ProtocolTypeRouter``.
-We're just making sure we don't break anything with the transition to ASGI, first, and ``ProtocolTypeRouter`` does as the comment says, and wires HTTP to Django by default.
+We're just first making sure we don't break anything with the transition to ASGI, and that ``ProtocolTypeRouter`` correctly wires HTTP to Django.

 Once that's all done and you've confirmed that everything's still working, you can start to add in the wiring for WebSockets.